 Make use of the recommendation section on your profile page.
 Reach out to current and former professors, managers and co-workers who can put in a good word for you.
 Telling people about yourself is good, but when they are able to see great things written about you from others it is even better.
 Getting a recommendation from a person with an excellent reputation is always a positive thing and can only help you.

 Be sure to have your resume current with your most recent work experience and skills you have acquired.
 Your resume and your profile page should tell your story and sell you before you have the opportunity to do so in an interview.
 Make sure both are presentable and professional looking so you don’t sell yourself short.

-Jesse Langley lives near Chicago.
+Author: Jesse Langley lives near Chicago.
 He divides his time among work, writing and family life.
 He writes on behalf of www.professionalintern.com.